 Inhaling volatile paint fumes is not good for any human, pregnant or not.
-While normal casual exposure to paint does not cause birth defects, use good judgment if you are painting and make sure the room is well ventilated.
+While normal casual exposure to paint does not cause birth defects, use good judgement if you are painting and make sure the room is well ventilated.

 Can I take a hot bath/spa

 Exposure to very high temperatures (more than 103 degrees F) for long periods of time in baths, hot tubs or saunas can increase the risk of spina bifida during the first 2 months of pregnancy.
 Normal temperature baths (98-101 degrees) are safe and can be very relaxing.
 If you are concerned, put a thermometer in your bathtub.